O JARGON BUSTER

 - Long course

-- At events of Regional and higher
+- At events of Level B and higher

-age class courses.
+Long and Short age class courses.
+These should

-However, almost all of the top orienteers will run Long in preference
+merit.
+However, almost all of the top orienteers will

 - Loop race